Our Services

 The key next steps are confirmation, identifying the cause, and working with your doctor to decide whether monitoring or treatment is needed.

 If you are unsure what your results mean, do not guess.
 Ask your healthcare provider to explain your numbers in context.
-If there is concern about a bone marrow condition, checking your symptoms ahead of time with Ubie's free Essential Thrombocythemia symptom checker can help you document what you're experiencing and make your doctor's visit more productive.
+If you're experiencing unexplained symptoms alongside elevated platelet counts, consider checking your symptoms with Ubie's free Essential Thrombocythemia symptom checker before your appointment—it can help you document what you're experiencing and prepare meaningful questions for your doctor.

 Your blood is reacting for a reason.
 Most of the time, that reason is manageable.
 The safest approach is simple: review the results carefully, monitor changes, and speak to a doctor about anything that could be serious or life threatening.